-Now we understand why Jesus said those words, "This is the work of God, that you believe in him whom he has sent" (John 6:29).
+Now we understand why Jesus said those words, "This is the work of God, that ye believe on him whom he hath sent" (John 6:29).
 What He most desires from you is not your hard work but your belief-your faith!
 Why?
 Because belief is what makes the gift yours.

-Now, my grandkids seem to get past these two decisions quickly on Christmas and birthdays.
+My grandkids seem to get past these two decisions quickly on Christmas and birthdays.
 They don't usually have much trouble believing and receiving.